It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 - The Grinder: This person is just plain hungry; they’re hungry for success, hungry for compensation, and hungry to grow within your company.
 This person is typically competitive in nature and responds well to extrinsic motivators such as recognition and additional compensation.
 They are determined to make their quota, even if that means working nights and weekends.
 Their ambition inspires those around them and motivates others to work even harder.

 - The Communicator: With relationships serving as the backbone of just about any business, it is crucial that your business development team consists of at least one top-notch communicator.
 This is a people person who goes the extra mile to know who they are prospecting and what their needs are, and in return is top notch at building personalized cadences.
-When conducting sales outreach, this person is great at not only selling your product, but also building relationships with potential clients—even if they aren’t ready to buy today, they’re more willing to come back to you in the future.
+When conducting sales outreach, this person is great at not only selling your products, but also building relationships with potential clients—even if they aren’t ready to buy today, they’re more willing to come back to you in the future.
 This person would also do well in a hunter/farmer combined role where they can sell the account and also assist in retaining them, as well.

-Identify the target audience(s) for your business
+Identify the target audience(s) for your business and industry

-A solid business development plan starts with knowing exactly who you’re targeting.
+A solid business development strategy plan starts with knowing exactly who you’re targeting.
 Do you have a clear image of who your target(s) is or are?
 An easy place to start is looking at your current customer base, or even the customers of your direct competitors, and drawing conclusions.

 In addition to your own internal research sales intelligence, tools like Winmo can also help you quickly scope out the total addressable market (TAM) so you understand the size and types of contacts within adjacent industries.
 These resources can also help you fill in gaps of information like media spend by category, decision-maker personality insights and more.